KULeuven-Diepenbeek/appdev-course/content/android/intents.md

 }
 ```

 Now create a function that returns a new `User` object based on the viewbinding's values.
 Then pass the single `User` instance through the intent using `putExtra()`.
 Pull it back out using `getSerializableExtra()`.
+If you forget inheriting from the Java interface, you'll get a compile error since `putExtra` only allows objects that identify with the interface.
+The annotation does the JSON-specific dirty work for us.

 {{% notice note %}}
 Android also supports [(two-way) **data binding**](https://developer.android.com/topic/libraries/data-binding/two-way), next to the **view binding** system introduced in [chapter 1.1](/android/activities).
 This allows designers to directly map properties of models into the layouts, thus avoiding having to access every single property to carry over into an intent or another object.
 Data binding is not part of this course but feel free to use it instead of view binding, should you wish to do so.